AugustusClient/Augustus-Wiki/src/content/docs/misc/beveragenotify.md

 Dont know atm

 ## Notify Delay
-Sets the Delay before it Notifys you that someone Drinks a Potion
+Sets the delay before it notifys you that someone drinks a potion